-Here’s how to plan your idyllic fat bike coastal adventure.
+Here’s how to plan your idyllic fat-bike coastal adventure.

-If you’re feeling adventurous, rent a fat bike and try one of four moderate routes: the 15-mile Fort Stevens route, which starts in Gearhart; the 6-mile Cannon Beach route, for serious views of Haystack Rock; the dreamy 13-mile Cape Kiwanda route, which meanders through Pacific City; and the 11-mile route Cape Lookout route.
+If you’re feeling adventurous, rent a fat bike and try one of four moderate routes: the 15-mile Fort Stevens route, which starts in Gearhart; the 6-mile Cannon Beach route, for serious views of Haystack Rock; the dreamy 13-mile Cape Kiwanda route, which meanders through Pacific City; and the 11-mile Cape Lookout route.

 More experienced riders may want to venture south for the Newport to Yachats ride — 28 glorious miles that include creek and bridge crossings and views of the spectacular Seal Rocks.
-Then in the whale-watching capital of Florence, intrepid fat bikers can take on the Florence Dune Exploration route.
+In Florence intrepid fat-bikers can take on the Florence Dune Exploration route.
 This stretch is also known for its abundance of wildlife and treasures like sand dollars and shiny agates.
-Around Florence, mountain bikers and other thrill-seekers will want to to try riding the Oregon Dunes National Recreation Area, where the bowls and ridges of the dunes make for hours of punishing fun on two wheels, like a giant sandy skate park.
+Around Florence mountain bikers and other thrill seekers will want to to try riding the Oregon Dunes National Recreation Area, where the bowls and ridges of the dunes make for hours of adrenaline-fueled fun on two wheels, like a giant sandy skate park.

 Rolling With the Sea on the South Coast

 Here on the longest but least crowded section of Oregon coastline — the 133 miles from Reedsport to Brookings — you can quite possibly have a beach to yourself.
 Summertime winds typically come from the north, so keep that tailwind at your back.
 Four mapped routes mean the work is half-done for you.